frack113/sigma_redcanaryco/md/tests/fe94a1c3-3e22-4dc9-9fdf-3a8bdbc10dc4.md

 [back](../index.md)
 # List Process Main Windows - C# .NET
 Cover by sigma :x:

 ## MITRE
 ### Tactic
-discovery
+  - discovery

 ### technique
-T1010
+  - T1010

+### Sigma

-Many more think to do...
+ So many other things to do...